theiding/look-alexa-no-remote/README.md

 	- `sendCmd: itemCmd['item']=EntertainmentBedroomTV,['cmd']=Mute` We unmute the TV (by toggling "Mute") when our session ends.

 ## 1.4.
 Configuration
 Now let's configure the skill to handle your own entertainment devices.
-Check out the [FAQ](#faq-commands) to determine command strings.
+Check out the [FAQ](#faq-commands) if you need help determining command strings in this section.
 1. Voice model

 	The voice model leverages a list of buttons and devices to define what set of buttons and devices are allowed in skill invocations.
 Configure the list of buttons and devices by editing `look-alexa-no-remote/alexa/remote-control/models/en-US.json`: